 The Transcending Trauma Project consists of approximately 25 individuals across Philadelphia from Council for Relationships, marriage and family therapists, psychologists, clinicians, licensed social workers, and academics from Jefferson, UPenn, Bryn Mawr, Drexel, Penn State, Temple, and Villanova.
 Additional people have contributed their time and energy, and several masters and doctoral students have used the data from The Transcending Trauma Project in their respective graduate theses.

-Bea Hollander-Goldfein: Ph.D., LMFT, Director of Post Graduate Program in Marriage and Family Therapy at the Council for Relationships; psychologist and marriage and family therapist.
+Bea Hollander-Goldfein: Ph.D., LMFT, Director of Transcending Trauma Project at the Council for Relationships; psychologist and marriage and family therapist.
 Clinical interests include the process of therapeutic change and how family dynamics influence the impact of trauma.

-Nancy Isserman: Ph.D., MSW, Director of Operation Home and Healing: Services for Veterans and Families at the Council for Relationships; Research and Evaluation Coordinator for the Philadelphia Healthy Marriage Project (2007-2010).
+Nancy Isserman: Ph.D., MSW, Co-Director of Transcending Trauma Project and Director of Operation Home and Healing: Services for Veterans and Families at the Council for Relationships; Research and Evaluation Coordinator for the Philadelphia Healthy Marriage Project (2007-2010).

 Sheryl Perlmutter Bowen: Ph.D., TTP research team, contributor to TTP publications; Associate Professor and Associate Chairperson, Department of Communication, Villanova University.
 Former director, Villanova Women’s Studies Program, Villanova Program in Intergroup Dialogue.
 Teacher/ researcher focusing on communication issues around diversity, identity, and health.